 3. Nauru (8.1 sq. mi.)

 Nauru is a small remote island nation in the Pacific Ocean.
 About 11,000 people live there.
 It is one of the least-visited countries on Earth.
 In fact, it’s estimated that only 15,000 or so outsiders who have visited the island are alive today.
 For about a century, Nauru was an important source of phosphate, an industrial chemical used in manufacturing and fertilizer.
 Those resources gave out in the 1990s, though, causing an economic collapse.
-Today about 90% of the island’s inhabitants are unemployed, and there has been talk of relocating the entire population to another island.
-So far that hasn’t happened.
+Today, about 90% of the island’s inhabitants are unemployed, and there has been talk of relocating the entire population to another island.
 Nauru gets some assistance from Australia.
 One of the most controversial aspects of their relationship is that Australia has used Nauru as an offshore detention and processing point for immigrants.

 4. Tuvalu (10 sq. mi.)